Donatella Flick

+Biography

-She is the daughter of Prince George Missikoff of Ossetia and his Italian wife, Valeria.
+Flick is the daughter of Prince George Missikoff of Ossetia and his Italian wife, Valeria.
 She is the sister of Prince Oleg Missikoff, a showjumping champion.
 She is a philosophy graduate from the University of Rome.

 She married Gert Rudolph Flick, the grandson of the industrialist Friedrich Flick, from whom she separated in a controversial and widely publicized divorce case in 1997.

 She is the godmother of Marie-Chantal, Crown Princess of Greece.

 In 1990, she founded the Donatella Flick Conducting Competition to help young orchestral conductors to establish an international career.
 She is also known for her other philanthropic work, especially for her support of medical charities.

 On 2 June 2006, she was appointed a Commander of the Order of Merit of the Italian Republic, and in 2007 was the recipient of a Montblanc de la Culture Arts Patronage Award, given to "outstanding art patrons whose personal commitment and achievements deserve wider recognition."